grom358/drupal-procedural-to-object-oriented/slides.md

 ```

 Note: So a classic example is requiring a database connection.
 We inject the dependency here by having the constructor have the dependency as an argument.
-Note: This allows us when testing to replace the connection with one to test database or better yet, a mock connection that doesn't implement a connection to database, but returns the data needed for the test.
+This allows us when testing to replace the connection with one to test database or better yet, a mock connection that doesn't implement a connection to database, but returns the data needed for the test.
 Doing this allows us to test the calculation logic in isolation and not test the dependent components such as the database.
 This gives us greater confidence that this class is correct.

 ---